IdoBenEzri/Binance-trading-bot/README.md

 messages in a Telegram group,

 # Invorement Setup
-1.Install PosgreSQL and create a server and a database.
+1. Install PosgreSQL and create a server and a database.

-2.Lbraries to install using pip:
+2. Lbraries to install using pip:
   - pip install python-binance (to integrate with Binance as client)
   - pip install psycopg2 (to integrate with a PosgreSQL Database)
   - pip install python-telegram-bot (to Update the owner inreal time using Telegram chat)